 Because of reset windup, this control mode is not well-suited for processes that are frequently shut down and started up.

-3 thoughts on “Proportional Plus Integral (PI) Control System”
+3 responses to “Proportional Plus Integral (PI) Control System”